sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/19_The_path_module.md

 - `path.format(pathObject)` - returns an absolute path string for given "path" like object.
 - `path.isAbsolute("my_path_here")` - boolean
 - `path.join()` - returns an absolute path by joining path segments.
 Additionally, it takes care of platform specific delimiters and does normalizing (ignoring, adding delimiters and process nesting delimiters if any).
 Delimiters - `/`, `\`, `.`, `..`
-- `path.resolve()` - behaves like `join()`, except the fact that the latest (right most argument) becomes the root if it has a `/`.
+- `path.resolve()` - behaves like `join()`, except it is processed right to left.
+Also the latest (right most argument) becomes the root if it has a `/`.
 If no argument has a `/`, the actual system root path becomes the root.
 Returns an absolute path in all cases.

 Example:
 ```js